 - Changes in character and friend groups

-Because methamphetamine can be used in various ways, including intravenous use, the risk of transmitted HIV or other diseases is high among IV meth users.
+Because methamphetamine can be used in various ways, including intravenous use, the risk of transmitting HIV or other diseases is high among IV meth users.
 If you notice any of these signs in yourself or someone you care about, reach out to our inpatient Sebring drug rehab to learn how our treatment for meth can help.

 What Our Meth Rehab Offers